Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: System Model

 \subsection{Modeling Side Channels as Communication Channels}

-A variety of previous work has focused on the problem of mapping side-channel attacks model to communication models.
-In~\cite{standaert2009unified}, a general uniform framework is proposed to integrate side-channel attacks and classic communication theory.
-Under this framework, the effect of the modeled leakage function can be quantified.
-In~\cite{heuser2014good}, by viewing the side-channel as a noisy channel in communication theory, the authors designed a number of optimal side-channel distinguishers for different scenarios.
-In~\cite{Jin2018}, the authors model the side-channel as a fading channel.
-As a result, the profiling problem in side-channel attacks can be formulated as a channel estimation problem in communication systems.
+A variety of previous work has focused on the approaches of modeling side-channel attacks model through communication theorems.
+In~\cite{standaert2009unified}, a general uniform framework is proposed to integrate SCAs and classic communication theory.
+In~\cite{heuser2014good}, by treating the side channel as a noisy channel in communication theory, the authors designed a number of optimal side-channel distinguishers for different scenarios.
+In~\cite{Jin2018}, the authors model the side-channel as a fading channel, which translates the profiling problem in side-channel attacks as a channel estimation problem in communication systems.
+In~\cite{eloi2019best}, by modeling side-channel as a communication channel, the mathematical link between the the probability of success of the attack and the minimum number of queries is derived.

-Generally, the side-channel model can be modeled as:
+Generally, through the view of communication theory, as depicted in Fig.~\ref{fig:communication_channel}, the side-channel model can be modeled as: